 This is the real Spain!
 In the heart of little-known Axarquia in a stunning location with wonderful views of the mountains and the beautiful Vinuela valley below, Casa Louisa is the perfect place to relax and unwind.
 Facing south, it has sun from around breakfast time until sunset with the unspoilt natural beauty of the Sierras all around.
 Although it looks and feels like a traditional Spanish house, it's newly built with all the comforts of the 21st century.
 There's a larger-than-average private pool with large corner pool house , a delightful covered terrace with large marble table for dining, sun-trap balcony and several other terraces with sofas and chairs to sit in comfort ... plenty of room for everyone to do just what they want.
 If summer-time lazing by the pool appeals ... or reading in the shade of an olive tree ... perhaps lazing on a sunbed, content to watch the children jump in and out of the pool all day ... or if sittting on the balcony with a gin and tonic, watching the incredible skies as the sun leaves the valley tempts you.... if peace and tranquility broken only by birdsong or the faint rustle as the breeze stirs the leaves of the olive trees sounds good ... then this and more is what you will find.
 Although the activities and necessities you might need for a good holiday are not far from the Casa, dragging yourself away can be difficult!

-The villa is on two levels and sleeps up to 10 ... front door, main sitting room, master bedroom (6'bed) and two twin bedrooms, two bathrooms and kitchen all at ground level, sliding glass doors lead from the sitting room and master bedroom out onto the balcony with a glass door from the kitchen leading to the top terrace with wide, shallow steps leading down to the pool from the top terrace.; downstairs, another double bedroom (6' bed), another large living room with two additional full size single beds (children and teenagers love this room so it means the house can accommodate a family group of 10 comfortably) and another shower room.
+The villa is on two levels and sleeps up to 10 ... main sitting room, master bedroom (6'bed) and two twin bedrooms, two bathrooms and kitchen all at ground level with sliding glass doors lead from the sitting room and master bedroom out onto the balcony.
+A glass door leads from the kitchen to the upper dining terrace with wide, shallow steps leading down to the pool; downstairs, another double bedroom (6' bed), another large living room with two additional full size single beds (children and teenagers love this room so it means the house can accommodate a family group of 10 comfortably) and another shower room.
 If there is no-one sleeping in the living room, however, the shower room is effectively ensuite.
 Both this living room and the bedroom on the lower floor have glass sliding doors leading onto a lower covered terrace.
 From this lower terrace a wide path leads down to the pool area.
 There is a feeling of spaciousness throughout the house and around the pool, terraces and garden.

 |Size||Sleeps up to 10, 4 bedrooms|